akumoplatform/akumo/README.md

 <p>
 With Akumo we can develop scripts of general use that can running in distinct operating systems without any changing on the code.
 </p>

-# Akumo Platform Wiki

-The propose of this Wiki is help on understanding of <b>Akumo Platform</b> cover topics since download, installation and much more.

 <p>
 Any feedback could be made by email:
 </p>